35th Guards Combined Arms Army: Soviet Union

-Cold War 1969 reformation

-In June 1969 the 29th Army Corps became the 35th Army.
+The 35th Army was formed in June 1969 from the 29th Army Corps.
 In 1968–69 four divisions were gathered to become part of the corps, later army, in the Far East: 265th Motor Rifle Division arrived in 1968, 266th Motor Rifle Division arrived from the North Caucasus Military District and the 31st Guards Motor Rifle Division from the Baltic Military District in 1969, and the 192nd Motor Rifle Division was activated that same year.

 On 16 May 1977, the 31st Guards Motor Rifle Division became the 21st Guards Tank Division.
 In February 1980, the 67th Motor Rifle Division was transferred to the army from the Leningrad Military District.

 In 1988 the 35th Army consisted of the:

 Headquarters 35th Red Banner Army (Belogorsk, Amur Oblast):